|

 -- someone who could explain the 'Kor mind' and help the

-powers-that-be, stop Kor from annihilating the whole Universe.
+powers-that-be, to stop Kor from annihilating the whole Universe.

 48. Daniel's body language suggested that he already had a